NEUROIMAGING / COMPUTED TOMOGRAPHY

 Hypoperfusion intensity ratio (HIR)

-- Hypoperfusion Intensity Ratio (HIR) or hypoperfusion index : Tmax > 10s / Tmax > 6s
+- Hypoperfusion Intensity Ratio (HIR) or hypoperfusion index : defined as Tmax > 10s / Tmax > 6s

-- index ≥ 50% correlates with poor collaterals on angiography; these patients had an 83% probability of significant core growth [Guenego, 2018]
+- an index ≥ 50% correlates with poor collaterals on angiography; such patients had an 83% probability of significant core growth [Guenego, 2018]

-- poorer (higher) HIR is associated with the occurrence of PH after EVT (HIR might reflect tissue vulnerability for reperfusion hemorrhage) (Winkelmeier, 2022)
+- poorer (higher) HIR is associated with the occurrence of parenchymal hematoma (PH) after EVT (HIR might reflect tissue vulnerability to reperfusion hemorrhage) (Winkelmeier, 2022)

-- high HIR on baseline imaging may warrant repeat brain imaging after transfer to a comprehensive stroke center to avoid futile endovascular treatment
+- high HIR on baseline imaging may warrant repeat brain imaging upon transfer to a comprehensive stroke center to avoid the futile endovascular procedure